ricardodpcosta/ScholarPy/examples/TEMA/README.md

 ## Customisation

-* Replace `members.html` with your own HTML page(s) (a file or URL).
+* Replace the page `members.html` in the folder with your own HTML page(s) (a file or URL).
-* Adjust parameters in the scripts to fit your needs.
+* Adjust the remaining function/command arguments in the scripts as necessary.
-* Both scripts save the output files in the current folder.
+* Both scripts are configured to save the output files in the current folder.